Evodim/Azure.EntityServices/README.md

 Entities could be any POCO C# classes without any azure related dependencies

-Initial project (experimental) was located here: [EntityStorageServices](https://github.com/Evodim/EntityStorageServices) This new version was partiallly rewritted and based on the new official [Azure.Data.Tables sdk library](https://devblogs.microsoft.com/azure-sdk/announcing-the-new-azure-data-tables-libraries/)
+This library is based on official [Azure.Data.Tables sdk library](https://devblogs.microsoft.com/azure-sdk/announcing-the-new-azure-data-tables-libraries/)

 This project is focused on Azure SDK abstraction and performance

 ## EntityTableClient package features

-* You can create any generic C# entities without Azure SDK dependencies: no needs to inehrit from ITableEntity or TableEntity neither
+* You can manage any generic C# entities without Azure SDK dependencies: no needs to inehrit from ITableEntity or TableEntity neither
 * You can extend entity properties with dynamic properties (to simplify search and indexing nested objects)
 * You can tag any entity or dynamic properties to be indexed for faster search for tables with large amount of items
 * Handle more primitive types that are not supported by default in azure table storage